Is it possible to bake 100% rye bread in 30h from scratch?

 USA

-1. Hi Dan!
+Hi Dan!

-In order to bake bread the dough should be "infected" with lactic acid bacteria and yeast cells.
+УдалитьIn order to bake bread the dough should be "infected" with lactic acid bacteria and yeast cells.

 Depending on the bread type, proportion between them is different.
 For rye bread more lactic acid bacteria cells is required and for wheat bread more yeast cells.